 Materials: Dark green painted metal (iron) round base.
-Green painted brass curved rod.
+Green painted curved brass rod.
 Cement counterweight inside the base.
 Round green painted lampshade, white painted inside.
-Brass and porcelain socket.
+Brass E27 socket with a porcelain ring.
 Bakelite rotary switch on the socket.

 Height: 44 cm / 17.32”